 Doreen Cross, who lives in Terry Springs Court, won an enormous 6kg chocolate Easter egg in a raffle last weekend (April 15) and decided that her chocolatey treat would be better enjoyed by children in need.

-The 93 year-old, who is often called upon the help new residents settle in to Terry Springs, said: “I feel quite overcome – i’ve got to do something I have wanted to do for a long time and I know that some very deserving people will benefit from it.
+The 93 year-old, who is often called upon to help new residents settle in to Terry Springs, said: “I feel quite overcome – I’ve been able to do something I have wanted to do for a long time and I know that some very deserving people will benefit from it.

 “Every year we have a big egg as a prize and I have always said that if I ever won it, I would make sure it was donated to a children’s charity.

 “This year, I did win it, so I was delighted to be able to give it to Acorns.”

 The egg was hand delivered by a friend of Doreen and Acorns sent a letter back, thanking her for her generosity, explaining how both the children and their families would enjoy the huge Easter treat.

 Doreen added: “I might be a bit old, but I still have kind thoughts and I hope my gesture might inspire others to do something good too.
 It’s nice to give something back when you can.”